 So what do YOU think?
 Have you ever had Irish breakfast?
 Would you prefer that, or the pancakes?
 Or both?
 Does the decor of this hotel move you, as it did us?
 Do share!
 If you’re ready to book, check the listing for the Lodge at Ashford Castle here.

 Enjoy this article, and still planning your trip?
-Use these affiliate links to click here for an easy link to Ireland hotel deals, and here for deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
+Use these affiliate links to click here for an easy link to Ireland hotel deals and at the following link for home and condo rentals in Ireland on Vrbo.
 Thanks, and happy travels!

 We were guests of The Lodge at Ashford Castle, but all opinions and black pudding adoration are my own.